Hirofumi Ryu

-Hirofumi Ryu (笠 浩史, Ryū Hirofumi) is a Japanese politician of the Democratic Party of Japan, a member of the House of Representatives in the Diet (national legislature).
+Hirofumi Ryu (笠 浩史, Ryū Hirofumi) is a Japanese politician of the Constitutional Democratic Party, who serves as a member of the House of Representatives in the Diet (national legislature).

 Career

-A native of Fukuoka city and graduate of the Faculty of Letters at Keio University, Ryu was elected to the House of Representatives for the first time in 2003 after working at TV Asahi in the Marketing and Broadcasting departments.
+A native of Fukuoka City and graduate of the Faculty of Letters at Keio University, Ryu was elected to the House of Representatives for the first time in 2003 after working at TV Asahi in the Marketing and Broadcasting departments.

 His profile on the DPJ website also states that he serves as Chief Vice Secretary General and Deputy Chair, Election Campaign Committee within the party, and that his career also included the following positions: